atimpone/aws-foundation-journey/README.md

 The documents provided in this repository are part of an ongoing project to share AWS foundational architecture best practices which enable the quick deployment of secure environments in which teams can start collaborating on and experimenting with new ideas with the expectation that some of the results will need to move rapidly from development to test and production.

 ---
-> ***The current focus of this project is to complete the first guide, "Establish Initial Development Environments".
-As the authors encounter best practices and resources associated with the subjects of the other guides outlined below, they will continue to add notes and links in those remaining guides.***
+**Review Note: Current focus is to complete the first guide: "Establish Initial Development Environments"**

+As the authors encounter best practices and resources associated with the subjects of the other guides outlined below, they will continue to add notes and links in those remaining guides.

 ---

 Background